Planning the perfect wedding is invariably an exciting and occasionally intense time!

 An opulent wedding might seem essential, especially if you are comparing wedding events that you may have attended yourself, but be honest about what is important – and what your can truly afford.
 You might feel an open bar is key to people enjoying themselves, but you don’t have to follow anyone else’s wedding party.

 You and your guests can have a wonderful time with a bit of entertainment, some great sounds and everyone could bring a bottle…just one way to keep on track with the finances.
-Take a look at some of these wedding budget apps designed to help you track and control your spending and stay within your budget.

 The Non-Negotiable List